nowo-tech/PhpQualityTools/README.md

 **Note**: Existing scripts in your `composer.json` are never overwritten.
 The plugin only adds missing scripts.

+**Note**: The plugin preserves your `composer.json` formatting (2 spaces, 4 spaces, or tabs) when adding scripts.
+Your original indentation style is maintained.

 ### Manual Scripts (Optional)

 If you prefer different script names or commands, you can manually add them to your `composer.json`: